ArchLinuxStudio/ArchLinuxTutorial/docs/uk/advanced/troubleshooting.md

 ### Software downgrade

-Occasionally, on archlinux, the latest version of a certain package has various problems.
-At this time, the package needs to be downgraded for normal use.
-The package can be ordinary software or kernel.
+Occasionally, on archlinux, the latest version of a certain package has various problems, such as some software is too new, and some dependencies are not supported, such as [virtualbox crash under linux5.18 kernel](https:// bugs.archlinux.org/task/74900), at which point the package needs to be downgraded for normal use.
+A package can be either normal software or the kernel.

 ```bash
 yay -S downgrade